How to Be a Good Host Without Blowing Your Budget

 Sometimes it’s worth sticking your neck out for the relief of staying within your financial bounds.
 If the visit is a source of stress, not joy, then what’s the point?

-6. You Don’t Have Do Something Every Second of Every Day
+6. You Don’t Have to Do Something Every Second of Every Day

 7. Make Mini Compromises

 Maybe you’re going to spend a bit more cash this weekend than you would otherwise, but that doesn’t mean you should spend more at every opportunity.
-You can take your friends to your favorite restaurant, but skip the pricey special.
+You can take your friends to your favorite restaurant, but maybe you should skip the pricey special.
+You can use a Groupon to make the night a bit cheaper.
 You can budget for an extra 10 minutes to find free street parking instead of paying for a valet.
 You can have a fun night in instead of a fancy night out.

 Having out-of-town guests stay with you can be a blast on any budget.
 By planning in advance and asserting your needs during your friends’ visit, you’ll eliminate most of the stress of having different budgets.